jestjs/jest/docs/ManualMocks.md

 implementation.

 Here's a contrived example where we have a module that provides a summary of all the files in a given directory.
-In this case we use core (built in) `fs` module.
+In this case we use the core (built in) `fs` module.

 ```javascript
 // FileSummarizer.js